 David O’Donnell: Chair, NHEA Trustee and Local Governor

-Roger Chung: NHEA Trustee and Local Governor
+Mandy Buchanan: NHEA Trustee and Local Governor

 Liz Cooper: Local Governor

-Jackie Day: Local Governor (also SEND representative)
+Jackie Day: Vice-Chair and Local Governor (also SEND representative)

 Mark Henderson: QMC Principal (NHEA CEO)